TariqAHassan/alsek/docs/guided_tour.md

 used to ensure than one, and only one, consumer can hold a message at any given time.

-Standard use of Alsek does not require direct interaction with consumers, as they are managed by _Worker Pools_ (see below).
+Standard use of Alsek does not typically entail direct interaction with consumers, as they are managed by _Worker Pools_ (see below).
 However, in the interest of completeness, an illustrative example of working with consumers is provided below.